Muar (town): Geography

-Muar district formerly covers 2346.12 km^{2}, with a population of 328,695 (2000).
-The town of Muar is located at the mouth of Muar River.
+The town of Muar is located at the mouth of the Muar River.
+Muar's flat terrain has enabled the extensive use of bicycles and tricycles as the main and major mode of transportation in the town's early days.
+This was believed to be the main factor why Muar was once the town with the most bicycles and the only one that requires valid license issued by the town council to own and use a bicycle in the country.

-The flat terrain of Muar's geographical ground and areas has enable the extensive use of bicycle and tricycle vehicles as the main and major mode of transportation in Muar in the early days.
-This believe to be the main factor and reason Muar was once the town with the most bicycles and the only town that requires valid license issued by the town council to own and use a bicycle in the country.
+Prior to the 2008 separation, the Muar District formerly covers 2,346.12 km^{2}, with a population of 328,695 (2000).

 Climate

-Muar, like the rest of peninsular Malaysia, enjoys a year-round equatorial climate which is warm and sunny, along with plentiful rainfall, especially during the southwest monsoon from April to September.
+Muar, like the rest of Peninsular Malaysia, enjoys a year-round equatorial climate which is warm and sunny, along with plentiful rainfall, especially during the southwest monsoon from April to September.
 The climate is very much dictated by the adjacent sea and the wind system.